rlipscombe/dockerns/README.md

     sudo service network-manager restart

-## Ubuntu 18.04 (systemd-resolved, NetworkManager)
+### Ubuntu 18.04 (systemd-resolved, NetworkManager)

 1. `sudo apt-get install dnsmasq`.
-Ignore the error messages.
+Ignore the error messages, if there are any.
 2. Edit `/etc/NetworkManager/NetworkManager.conf` (use `sudo`).
 3. In the `[main]` section, add `dns=dnsmasq`.
 4. `sudo systemctl restart NetworkManager`.